Land reform in Mexico: Colonial era

 To protect Indians' legal rights, the Spanish crown also set up the General Indian Court in 1590, where Indians and indigenous communities could litigate over property.
 Although the Juzgado de Naturales supposedly did not have jurisdiction in cases where Indians sought redress against Spaniards, an analysis of the actual cases shows that a high percentage of the court's casework included such complaints.
 For the Spanish crown, the court not only protected the interests of its Indian vassals, but it was also a way to rein in Spaniards who might seek greater autonomy from the crown.

 Indian communities experienced devastating population losses due to epidemics, which meant that there was for a period more land than individual Indians or Indian communities needed.
 The crown attempted to cluster remaining indigenous populations, relocating them in new communities in a process known as congregacion or reducción, with mixed results.
 During this period Spaniards acquired land, often with no immediate damage to Indians’ access to land.
 In the 17th century, Indian populations began to recover, but the loss of land could not be reversed.
 Indian communities rented land to Spanish haciendas, which over time left those lands vulnerable to appropriation.
 There were crown regulations about sale or rental of Indian lands, with requirements for the public posting of the proposed transaction and an investigation as to whether the land on offer was, in fact, the property of the ones offering it.

 Since the crown held title to all vacant land in Central Mexico, it could grant title to whomever it chose.
 In theory, there was to be an investigation to see if there were claims on the property, with notice given to those in the vicinity of the proposed grant.
 The Spanish crown granted mercedes to favored Spaniards, and in the case of the conqueror Hernán Cortés, created the entailment of the Marquesado del Valle de Oaxaca.

 In the 17th century, there was a push to regularize land titles via the process of composición, in which for a fee paid to the crown clouded titles could be cleared, and indigenous communities had to prove title to land that they had held "since time immemorial," as the legal phrase went.
 This was the period when Spaniards began regularizing their titles via composición.

-Landless or land-poor Indians were often driven to sell their labor to Spanish landed estates, haciendas on a seasonal basis.
-Others took up residence on haciendas on a permanent basis.
-Others migrated to the cities or to other regions, such as the northern mining districts where labor was well paid.
-However, many indigenous communities continued to exist with the fundo legal held in common a guarantee of some access to land.